 Christopher Ioffreda

-Chris is a strategic & industrial designer tackling today’s biggest challenges.
+Chris is a design leader tackling today’s biggest challenges.

-Chris has a strong commitment to collaboration and relationship building across disciplines and organizations.
-He works at the intersection of industrial design, tangible interaction, design strategy, and future studies and has successfully shipped hardware at several premiere innovation centers and startups including: X - the moonshot factory, Verily, Pebble, and Disney Research.
-He is an award winning designer whose products have raised millions on Kickstarter and he holds several US Patents.
+Chris has a strong commitment to collaboration and relationship-building across disciplines and organizations.
+He works at the intersection of industrial design, design strategy, future studies, and tangible interaction and has successfully shipped hardware at several premiere innovation centers and startups including X - the moonshot factory, Verily, Pebble, and Disney Research.
+He is an award-winning designer whose products have raised millions on Kickstarter and he holds several US Patents.

 "[Chris] combines an excellent suite of core skills with expertise in future visioning, strategic thinking and a broad cultural and technological understanding.
 At X he was a key member of our team, helping transform complex new technologies into viable, well researched and manufacturable products."